 That’s when I began tossing treats around so she could seek them out.

 I first learned about the “seeking system” while reading Temple Grandin’s wonderful book Animals Make us Human.
 The basic idea is this.
 Animals (humans, mammals and some birds) are more receptive to new people, experiences and settings when their “seeking system” – one of several emotional systems – is engaged.
 Tossing Holly treats to hunt for in the yard is a way of “turning on” on her “seeking system.”
-And when her “seeking system” is engaged in the side yard she’ll be more excited to being there.
+And when her “seeking system” is engaged in the side yard she’ll be more excited about being there.
 She might even be too caught up in her seeking to notice or react to any noises.

 As Holly looks for treats she begins to relax and forget her fears.
 Look at these pictures – above and below – see how she changes from cautious: